monk-ee/SplunkAppforAWSBilling/README.md

           aws_access_key    : AAAAAAAAAAAA
           aws_secret_key    : AAAAAAAAAAAABBBBBBBBBBBBBBCC

+### Contributors

 Special thanks to Nilesh Khetia who's module I borrowed to make this one http://answers.splunk.com/users/114849/nkhetia

+### Release Notes

+2.0.0

+    - Supports multiple accounts
+    - events are streamed in json
+    - file positions are tracked using yaml files
+    - all functions have been moved to classes
+    - boto has been updated to 2.38.0
+    - proxy support is introduced but not implemented - coming soon!